-Disney India has revealed plans for a two-part live-action film version of the mythological epic.
+LONDON — Disney India has revealed plans for a two-part live-action film version of the Indian mythological epic “The Mahabharata.”

 Abhishek Kapoor, director of hits “Rock On” and “Kai po che,” will begin work on the film once he has completed “Fitoor,” a Hindi-language adaptation of Charles Dickens’ “Great Expectations,” also for Disney India.
 The screenplay is by author Ashok Banker, best known for his eight-part novelization of India’s other great epic “The Ramayana.”